lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 }
 ```

 Next, Lune will take care of allocating projects to the order and then retire their offsets.
-This is not immediate.
+This occurs after some time.

 ## Get order updates through a webhook receiver

-Webhooks are used to automatically receive notifications of events that happen.
+Webhooks are used to automatically receive notifications of events that happen within Lune.
 For example, when an order transitions from `allocated` to `complete`.

 For detailed information regarding implementing a webhook receiver, see [Implement a Webhook receiver](/guides/implement-a-webhook-receiver).